KociOrges/cviewer/README.md

 CViewer, in addition to providing the methods for the visualisation and exploration of the features of contigs in the context of sample coverages, supports a comprehensive also a set of multivariate statistical algorithms to allow exploratory as well as hypothesis driven analyses.
 The provided tools have been simplified and implemented in the form of intuitive workflows tailored to the need of non-expert users.
 For convenience, all these techniques have been categorised and included in the ```Methods``` tab of the software.

-**Step 1: Importing the data into the software**
+**Step 1: Preparing the data**

 Most of the provided techniques require an abundance table and a metadata file containing the labels for the treatment groups in order to run.
+You can use CViewer to obtain an abundance table from the metagenomics contigs, based on the clustering and the coverage information of the contigs across the dataset samples that were generated through CONCOCT pipeline.
+To do this, the software provides a specific method that is found in the ```Main``` tab and is called ```Extract Table```.
+To generate the table all you have to do is to press the ```Apply``` button right next to the label ```Extract average coverages```.
+This will generate a table describing the averages coverages of the clusters across the dataset samples and put it in the *Output/* folder.
+You can also choose to label the dataset clusters with the taxonomic labels that were assigned with, if these are availabe, and which were imported into the software during the previous steps (see Section: Visualising the metagenomics contigs).

+**Step 2: Importing the data into the software**
 Once you have uploaded the required data, you should already be able to use most of the methods to explore them and there is no need for uploading the data again when you want to use a different statistical method.
 So, first, let's provide the required information to the software.
 To do this, you will need to navigate yourself to the ```Methods``` tab and then to the ```Input Data``` section of that tab.
 For demonstration purposes, in this tutorial, we have included an abundance table describing the average coverages across 977 clusters (obtained through CONCOCT software) and 144 samples collected from Crohn's Disease (CD) patients undergoing dietary treatment with Exclusive Enteral Nutrition, Healthy Crohn's disease relatives and Healthy individuals.
 To import these data into the software, please do as follows:

 In a way similar to the one described in previous sections, click the **Open** button next to
 * ```Table:``` to import your abundance table (e.g. CICRA_average_coverages.csv)
 * ```Metadata:``` to import the file with the associated metadata (e.g. CICRA_project_metadata.csv)

-**Step 2: Normalising the abundance data**
+**Step 3: Normalising the abundance data**

 CViewer provides a number of popular normalisation techniques for reducing systematic variation in data.
 In particular, abundance data can be normalised by using a relative or log-relative transformation, a log transformation based on the natural or the base 2 logarithm, or a Pareto scaling (used mostly for normalising metabolomics data).
 To do that, one only needs to choose the normalisation method that he wants to use for the data by selecting from the ones provided in the given drop-down list located right next to the button that was used for uploading the abundace data.